-The RIC would also like to highlight that during the 2006 -2011 price control period the Trinidad and Tobago Electricity Commission (T&TEC) did not implement annual adjustments for all classes as and when due, leading in some cases to two adjustments being implemented simultaneously.
-Domestic Customers, in fact, did not face their first price adjustment until May 1, 2008 when the adjustment for both 2006-2007 and 2007-2008 were effected.
-Moreover, because the first increase also coincided with T&TEC's change out to new meters, which while enhancing the accuracy of meter readings, led some customers to believe that that they were being subjected to a large one-off increase.
+The RIC would also like to highlight that during the 2006 -2011 price control period, the Trinidad and Tobago Electricity Commission (T&TEC) did not implement annual adjustments for all classes when they were due.
+In some cases, this led to two adjustments being implemented simultaneously.
+Domestic Customers, in fact, did not face their first price adjustment until May 1, 2008 when the adjustment for both 2006-2007 and 2007-2008 were effected3.
+Moreover, the first increase also coincided with T&TEC's change out to new meters, which while enhancing the accuracy of meter readings, led some customers to believe that that they were being subjected to a large one-off increase.
 This impacted negatively on certain customer classes.
+The RIC understands that the service provider may have had good intentions for delaying some of these adjustments but is of the view that customers would have coped much better with smaller annual adjustments.